marzooqy/lz77/README.md

 **Techniques used:** LZ Compression | Hash Chains | Rolling Hash | Parallelism

-**Optimizations:** Varied Encodings for the length and offset | Search the left of the buffer to improve the match
+**Optimizations:** Varied encodings for the length and offset | Search the left of the buffer to improve the match

 **Comparison of the compression ratio for [enwik8](https://www.mattmahoney.net/dc/text.html):**